You will find information about peritoneal dialysis on this page, including answers to the following questions:

-When you start peritoneal dialysis, dialysis solution—water with salt and other additives—flows from a bag through the catheter into your belly.
-When the bag is empty, you can disconnect your catheter from the bag and cap it so you can move around and do your normal activities.
-While the dialysis solution is inside your belly, it soaks up wastes and extra fluid from your body.
+When you start treatment, dialysis solution—water with salt and other additives—flows from a bag through the catheter into your belly.
+When the bag is empty, you disconnect it and place a cap on your catheter so you can move around and do your normal activities.
+While the dialysis solution is inside your belly, it absorbs wastes and extra fluid from your body.

 What are the types of peritoneal dialysis?